 You may already know that reading good books (like those in Sonlight curriculum) helps your children develop good character, grow in leadership skills, develop empathy, and even talk with you about tricky topics like racism.

 Well, you can add to that list now.
-A new study shows that reading literary fiction boosts people's abilities to read other people's emotions.
+Research shows that reading literary fiction boosts people's abilities to read other people's emotions.
 It's a new angle on the idea that reading fiction helps people grow in empathy.

 One explanation for this is that literary fiction requires more active participation from the reader.
 One of the researchers says:

 "Some writing is what you call 'writerly', you fill in the gaps and participate, and some is 'readerly', and you're entertained.
 We tend to see 'readerly' more in genre fiction like adventure, romance and thrillers, where the author dictates your experience as a reader.
 Literary [writerly] fiction lets you go into a new environment and you have to find your own way."

 In other words, when you read pop fiction (such as the latest Danielle Steel novel), "the writer is in control, and the reader has a more passive role."
 It reminds me of television.
 The author/producer spells things out so you know what people are thinking and feeling.
 You just sit back and enjoy the entertainment.

 But in literary fiction–such as most Sonlight books, or what you'd read in a college English class–the writer tends to show, not tell.
 The author doesn't spell out every motivation, thought and feeling.
 Instead, the writer draws you into the story as a participant.
 Without even realizing it, you fill in gaps and imagine what characters must be feeling.
 You get outside yourself and walk in another's shoes.